hyprwm/hyprpaper/README.md

 A Wallpaper ***cannot*** be applied without preloading.
 The config is ***not*** reloaded dynamically.

 # IPC
-You can use `hyprctl hyprpaper` to issue a keyword, for example
+You can use `hyprctl hyprpaper` (if on Hyprland) to issue a keyword, for example
 ```
 hyprctl hyprpaper wallpaper DP-1,~/Pictures/myepicpng.png
 ```